 Thank you Miguel for sharing your expertise and passion for graphic design.
-We're so lucky to have you on the faculty at Herzing College Toronto!
+We're so lucky to have you on the faculty at Herzing College!

 Learn More About Graphic Design Training at Herzing

-Herzing College Toronto offers a 10-month graphic design program that includes a six-week internship.
+Herzing College offers a 10-month graphic design program that includes a six-week internship.
 Students learn a wide range of print and digital design skills, including hands-on training in Adobe Illustrator, InDesign, Photoshop, and Dreamweaver.